wangzhou/uadk/docs/wd_design.md

 ### API on sharing address

 The address could be easily shared in SVA scenario.
-But we have to use *wd_share_reserved_memory()* to share address in both Share Domain scenario and NOIOMMU scenario.
+But we have to use *wd_share_reserved_memory()* to share address in NOSVA scenario.
 At the same time, we provide the algorithm interfaces to user applicaton because we hope user application not care hardware implementation in details.
 The two requirements conflicts.
 So a few new APIs are necessary.

 *int wd_is_sharing()* indicates whether dma address could be shared.
 Return 1 for SVA scenario.
-Return 0 for both Share Domain scenario and NOIOMMU scenario.
+Return 0 for NOSVA scenario.

 Then user don't need to care about any scenario.
 It only needs to check whether the address is sharable.